-An in lieu of service or setting is an alternative service or setting that the state agency, in accordance with 42 CFR 438.3(e)(2) and any applicable state regulations, determines to be a medically appropriate and cost-effective substitute for a covered service or setting under the Medicaid State plan.
+An in lieu of service or setting is an alternative service or setting that the state agency, in accordance with 42 CFR 438.3(e)(2) and any applicable state regulations, determines to be a medically appropriate and costeffective substitute for a covered service or setting under the Medicaid State plan.
 To the extent the Healthy Blue would like to offer an ILOS, the Healthy Blue must submit a written request to the state agency for such service or setting and the state agency will make a determination if the alternative service or setting meets the criteria for an ILOS.
-Please see In Lieu of Services Application located and periodically updated on the MO HealthNet website at Bidder and Vendor Documents (dss.mo.gov/business-processes/managed-care-2017/bidder-vendor-documents/).
+Please see In Lieu of Services Application located and periodically updated on the MO HealthNet website at Bidder and Vendor Documents (Reporting Templates & Vendor Documents | mydss.mo.gov).
 If approved, Healthy Blue may offer the ILOS to members, as appropriate, but may not require a member to use an ILOS.
 In accordance with 42 CFR 438.3(e)(2)(iv), the utilization and actual cost of approved ILOS will be taken into account in developing the component of the capitation rate that represents the covered Medicaid State plan services.
-Healthy Blue will notify the state agency no less than 30 calendar days prior to discontinuing an approved ILOS.
-The health plan shall notify all members receiving an alternative service or setting no less than 10 calendar days prior to discontinuing an ILOS.
+The health plan may discontinue offering an approved ILOS with notice to the state agency at least sixty (60) calendar days prior to the discontinuation date.
+The health plan must ensure an approved ILOS that was authorized for a member prior to the discontinuation of that specific ILOS is not disrupted by a change in ILOS offerings, either by completing the authorized service or by seamlessly transitioning the member into other medically necessary services or programs that meet the member's needs.
+This transition plan must be provided to the state agency as part of the ILOS discontinuation process.
+The transition plan must identify the total number of members utilizing the ILOS through the discontinuation date and the alternative services that will be offered (either State Plan Services or other approved ILOS).
+At least forty-five (45) calendar days before discontinuing an ILOS, the health plan must notify affected members of the change and timing of the discontinuation and the procedures that will be used to ensure completion of the ILOS and transition into comparable medically appropriate service.
+The health plan shall not offer the ILOS after the date of discontinuation.